 The user shall be aware that different systems are likely to introduce the same physical parameter at the same time (inducted e.g. by a certain new emerging connecting method) but describe it in their own XML schemas with different element/attribute names.

-A preprocessor does not have any chance to detect these equivalent parameters, then.
+In this situation, a preprocessor does not have any chance to detect these equivalent parameters.
 Therefore, it cannot prevent contradictions between different <appdata/> blocks of the same χMCF file.

 EXAMPLE 1 <appdata/> for MEDINA at root level